1runeberg/RunebergVRPlugin/README.md

-# Unreal Engine Virtual Reality Plugin
+# Unreal Engine Virtual Reality Plugin v2.0

 UE4 Plugin - Common VR interface functions exposed in Blueprint as Pawn Components and compatible with the VIVE Motion Controllers/Room-Scale VR projects.
+Also includes a pre-configured VR Pawn.

 You can also use this project as a lightweight base SteamVR template.
 Developed in C++ for speed but all functions are available in Blueprint.